 While many misunderstand Kent's glasses as the entirety of his disguise, they are in fact just icing on the cake.
 While he is Clark Kent, in public, he wears his glasses, stutters, raises his voice an octave and slouches, drawing attention to several personal details that would detract from thoughts of anything "super."

 Powers & Abilities

 As a Kryptonian, Kal-El possesses the ability to absorb the solar energy from yellow stars.
 His Kryptonian body is constantly absorbing and storing energy from Earth's yellow sun (allowing him to retain energy under roofed structures and even at night) which in turn grants him incredible powers, including superhuman strength, enhanced senses, impenetrable skin, and the ability to defy gravity.

 His body is also able to absorb the energy of a blue sun, which also grants him increased strength and various other powers (although not to the same degree as under a yellow sun).
-Superman has also been shown to be able to absorb anti sunlight as during the World War III storyline, Superman drained Mageddon's core by absorbing the anti sunlight radiation, defeating Mageddon in the process.
+Superman has also demonstrated the ability to absorb certain other forms of energy, such as the anti-sunlight of Mageddon.

 Superman has the ability to physically lift impossibly massive amounts of weight.
 Superman's strength easily surpasses the Class 100 strength level (this is the ability to lift over 100 tons under normal conditions) which is the ability to lift in excess of 100 tons with absolutely no effort at all, and has no known limit.
 Superman's strength is aided in lifting/supporting the most massive objects--especially when flying--by the bio-electric force field his body produces.